counselconfig/counselconfig-counselconfig.github.io/_posts/2016-04-15-Leadership-Award.md

 ---

-I have ended up leading my team's Knowledge Management (KM) lately ovseering the application administration of our SharePoint servers and got this award.
+I have ended up leading my team's Knowledge Management (KM) lately overseeing the application administration of our SharePoint servers and got this award.

 <style>
 img {